August 9th, 2019

 If you’re going to San Francisco and you’re a vinyl collector or novice, make sure to browse some of the legendary record stores found around the city.
 Enjoy the experience of listening to an album front to back, without any interruptions.
 There’s a reason vinyl still isn’t dead.

 Also, Vinyl Record Day is Aug.
 12. Rejoice in the best medium for listening to music by visiting the local record shops listed below!
 Guests at Stanford Court Hotel can also head to our lobby and take advantage of our communal record player.
 If that’s not enough, visit us on Aug.
-10 at Seven Stills Nob Hill – we’ll have a DJ spinning the best vinyls.
+10 at The Mixing Room – we’ll have a DJ spinning the best vinyls.

 Located in an old bowling alley, Amoeba Records is an independent music chain that comes in impressive proportions.
 With new and used records, books, and more, shoppers easily while away time browsing the wide selection at this Haight Ashbury mainstay since 1990.
 Drop in, listen to the music they’re spinning, dig through some record crates and drop into any nearby eatery, café on Haight or relax in Golden Gate Park, just a block away.
 1855 Haight St.